techidaily/site-win11-tips/source/_posts/troubleshooting-disabled-roblox-game-due-to-user-settings-in-windows.md

  To confirm this, sign out of the Roblox Player app and the Roblox website and create a new temporary account using either of these clients.
 Once you have created your new account, log into it and change your account settings as described above.
 After that, run the same experiences again where you encountered the error earlier.

  If you don't get any errors this time, something is wrong with your primary account.
-Therefore, you should contact Roblox support to report the problem (Refer to the[Roblox website](https://en.help.roblox.com/hc/en-us/articles/208448546-Contact-Us) for details about how to get in touch with the support team).
+Therefore, you should contact Roblox support to report the problem (Refer to the [Roblox website](https://en.help.roblox.com/hc/en-us/articles/208448546-Contact-Us) for details about how to get in touch with the support team).
 In the meantime, you can continue using the new account until the error resolves.

 ## Run Roblox Experiences Without a Hitch